-Some forms of HFRS are mild (eg, nephropathia epidemica, caused by Puumala virus, as occur in Scandinavia, the western part of the former Soviet Union, and Europe).
-Others are severe (eg, those caused by Hantaan and Dobrava viruses, as occur in Korea or the Balkans).
+Some forms of hemorrhagic fever with renal syndrome are mild (eg, nephropathia epidemica, caused by Puumala virus, as occurs in Scandinavia, the western part of the former Soviet Union, and Europe).
+Some are usually mild but occasionally may be severe (eg, Seoul virus that has world-wide distribution in wild brown and domesticated rats).
+Others are severe (eg, that caused by Hantaan virus, as occurs in Korea, China, and Russia, or by Dobrava [Belgrade] virus, as occurs in the Balkans).

 Infection is transmitted to humans via inhalation of rodent excreta.

 In mild forms, infection is often asymptomatic.

 Relative bradycardia is present, and transient mild hypotension occurs in about half of patients, with shock in a minority.
 After the 4th day, renal failure develops.

-HFRS is suspected in patients with possible exposure if they have fever, a bleeding tendency, and renal failure.
+Hemorrhagic fever with renal syndrome is suspected in patients with possible exposure if they have fever, a bleeding tendency, and renal failure.

 Diagnosis of HFRS is ultimately based on serologic testing or PCR.

 Overall, mortality is 6 to 15%, almost always occurring in patients with the more severe forms.
 Residual renal dysfunction is uncommon except in the severe form that occurs in the Balkans.

-Treatment is with IV ribavirin: loading dose 33 mg/kg (maximum, 2.64 g), followed by 16 mg/kg q 6 h (maximum, 1.28 g q 6 h) for 4 days, then 8 mg/kg q 8 h (maximum, 0.64 g q 8 h) for 3 days.
+Treatment of hemorrhagic fever with renal syndrome is with IV ribavirin: loading dose 33 mg/kg (maximum, 2.64 g), followed by 16 mg/kg every 6 hours (maximum, 1.28 g every 6 hours) for 4 days, then 8 mg/kg every 8 hours (maximum, 0.64 g every 8 hours) for 3 days.